lawrenceevalyn/Olli-game/README.md

 ## To Do

-* write more tests for all features of "give" command
 * get "give" command passing tests
 * implement a "help" command to list available commands
 * implement talking to robot